 \section{Limitations}

-Although modeling RAG as a cooperative multi-agent framework improves robustness by reducing the generator’s sensitivity to reranking results, this design may also attenuate the impact of further reranker improvements on generation quality.
+Although CoRAG improves robustness by reducing the generator’s sensitivity to reranking results, this design may also attenuate the impact of further reranker improvements on generation quality.
 This reflects an inherent tension between reranking effectiveness and generation sensitivity under joint optimization, which we leave for future exploration.